nephring/custom-avatar-initials/README.md

   background-color="#e67e22"
 >
 </avatar-initials>
->
 ```

 ## Tests

 Tests are written without any external libraries.
-Just run `avatar-initials.test.html` located in `/tests` directory with your favourite browser and see results!
+Just open `avatar-initials.test.html` located in `/tests` directory with your favourite browser and see results!

 ## Browser support